-Hope for Girls is a unique WASH (Water Access, Sanitation, and Hygiene) Intervention for those living without clean water, improved sanitation, and hygiene-related services in Ethiopia’s rural South West Shewa Zone and soon expanding to the jungles of Belize and Guatemala in the fall of 2019.
+Hope for Girls is a unique WASH (Water Access, Sanitation, and Hygiene) Intervention for those living without clean water, improved sanitation, and hygiene-related services in Ethiopia’s rural South West Shewa Zone and soon expanding to the jungles of Belize and Guatemala in 2020.
 Though our project benefits all village residents in our target area through the provision of clean water, it focuses intently on the empowerment of women and girls by advancing their access to education, equitability, and economic opportunity.

 Hope for Girls involves a three-pronged approach that seeks to eliminate the three most common barriers to a girl’s secondary education: inadequate access to water, sanitation, and menstruation-hygiene-management.

 HSW will ensure that every child has a safe and dignified restroom facility with the construction of new gender-specific latrines that directly meet the needs of maturing young women.
 These latrines include hand-washing stations that will allow her a proper place to maintain proper hygiene practices.
 In addition, a HSW well will provide the much needed access to clean water in order for good health and hygiene practices.
 According to the World Health Organization, women and girls spend on average 6 hours per day fetching water for their family.
 By providing a well in their place of education, girls will no longer have to spend valuable learning time walking to a water source.
 Finally, every girl over the age of 10 and every female teacher at each campus will receive a Days for Girls menstruation-hygiene-management (MHM) kit.